Nettlesworth Primary School

 Key Stage 2 Assessment (Year 6 pupils)

-Please find Year 6 KS2 SATS 2019 Information Evening Powerpoint below.
+Please find Year 6 KS2 SATS Parents Information Leaflet below;

 The papers from the Year 6 tests are marked externally and results published by the Department for Education in early July.
 Parents and children will be made aware of these as soon as they are released to us.